ysbioinfo/NeoSV/README.md

     <img src="https://img.shields.io/pypi/v/NeoSV.svg?maxAge=1000" alt="PyPI" />
 </a>

-NeoSV is a computational workflow to identify neoantigens from structural variations (SVs).
+A computational workflow to identify **Neo**antigens from **S**tructural **V**ariations.

 # Background
+Neoantigens are considered as ideal targets for immunotherapies because they are tumor-specifc and not subject to immune tolerance.
+Previous studies have been focused on single nucleotide variation (SNV) and insertion-and-deletion (indel), with the neoantigens from structural variation (SV) less characterized.
-NeoSV has been sucessfully applied to 2,528 tumors from the Pan Cancer Analysis of Whole Genomes (PCAWG) project.
-For more detailed information, please see:.
+We developed a Python package-NeoSV-to annotate the effect of SVs on protein and predict potential neoantigens created by SVs.
+We have successfully applied NeoSV to thousands of tumor genomes from Pan Cancer Analysis of Whole Genomes (PCAWG) and constructed a comprehensive repertoire of SV-derived neoantigens.
+For more detailed information, please see our paper.

 # Installation
 ### Prerequisites